 The following is a list of some of the more common frequently asked questions (FAQ) regarding my fine art oil paintings, sketches, pastels and prints.
 If your question isn’t answered here or my explanation and the information given is unclear, please ask for help or assistance…:

-Do you donate originals or prints to charities? – I’ve previously donated originals and prints and will certainly consider any request, especially for a good cause such as those associated with illness, animals and children.
+Do you support charities? – Yes, I’ve previously donated originals, prints and conducted a Charity Exhibition with all proceeds going to charity.
+I will certainly consider any request, especially for a good cause such as those associated with illness, animals and children.

 Do you lease or loan artwork? – I would consider this on a case by case basis.